RajadorDev/ProBan/README.md

 Where `url` should be the url of your webhook.

-You can Edit the messages in the file `config.yml` and use `/pb realod`after
+You can Edit the messages in the file `config.yml` and use `/pb realod`after or restarting after too.

 ## Commands: